lockss/lockss.github.io/software/manual/installing/pystache.md

 *This information does not apply to the classic LOCKSS daemon (version 1.x).*

 [Pystache](http://defunkt.io/pystache/) is the reference implementation of the [Mustache](https://mustache.github.io/) templating language in Python.
 This page will walk you through the simple process of installing Pystache.
-The Pystache python module also depends on the Setuptools Python module.
+The Pystache Python module depends on the Setuptools Python module.

 You can install Pystache from [PyPI](https://pypi.org/) using Pip: